Find similar products:

 Neutropenia

 This is a condition where you have too few neutrophils in your blood after receiving Trodelvy, resulting in increased risk of infections.
-These infections can be severe and life-threatening.
+These infections can be severe, life-threatening and may lead to death.
 Seek urgent medical attention if you have the following signs and symptoms that may be due to having too few neutrophils (including infections):

 Your doctor will take blood samples to monitor neutrophils.
 You will not be given Trodelvy if the absolute neutrophil count is below a certain level on Day 1 or Day 8 of any cycle.